Travel Gifts: Most of my neighbours wouldn't know what to look for when passing through Tokyo's Narita airport. Japan is

 Japan has a rich tradition & there are many small items that make suitable gifts back home.
 But if you are not familiar with the culture, you might not know what to look for.
 Also, many interesting items are 'regional' and you are not likely to find them at the airport.
 Below, is a list of items & where you are likely to find them.

-Wood Inlaid coin purses & accessories: Regional favorite from Omiyagi (gift) shops around Mt.
+Wood Inlaid coin purses & accessories: Regional favourite from Omiyagi (gift) shops around Mt.
 Fuji.

-Fish Shapped knives: Regional item in small shops in Kochi district of south Japan.
+Fish Shaped knives: Regional item in small shops in Kochi district of south Japan.

 Small Towels: Japan has a tradition of small hand towels - often with local designs or sports themes.

-Hand Printed Cards: Are available at small shops around Japan.
+Hand Printed Post Cards: Are available at small shops around Japan.
 These often feature local artists.